kulichin/kulichin.github.io/_posts/2022-01-01-unreal-coding-standard.md

 * Method names are verbs that describe the method's effect, or describe the return value of a method that has no effect.
 * The first letter of each word in a name (such as type name or variable name) is capitalized, and there is usually no underscore between words.
 For example, ***Health*** and ***UPrimitiveComponent*** are correct, but not ***lastMouseCoordinates*** or ***delta_coordinates***.
 * Type names are prefixed with an additional upper-case letter to distinguish them from variable names.
 For example, ***FSkin*** is a type name, and ***Skin*** is an instance of a ***FSkin***.
-  * Template classes are prefixed by T.
+  * Template classes are prefixed by `T`.
-  * Classes that inherit from UObject are prefixed by U.
+  * Classes that inherit from UObject are prefixed by `U`.
-  * Classes that inherit from AActor are prefixed by A.
+  * Classes that inherit from AActor are prefixed by `A`.
-  * Classes that inherit from SWidget are prefixed by S.
+  * Classes that inherit from SWidget are prefixed by `S`.
-  * Classes that are abstract interfaces are prefixed by I.
+  * Classes that are abstract interfaces are prefixed by `I`.
-  * Enums are prefixed by E.
+  * Enums are prefixed by `E`.
-  * Boolean variables must be prefixed by b (for example, bPendingDestruction, or bHasFadedIn).
+  * Boolean variables must be prefixed by `b` (for example, `bPendingDestruction`, or `bHasFadedIn`).
-  * Most other classes are prefixed by F, though some subsystems use other letters.
+  * Most other classes are prefixed by `F`, though some subsystems use other letters.
-  * Typedefs should be prefixed by whatever is appropriate for that type: F if it's a typedef of a struct, U if it's a typedef of a UObject and so on.
+  * Typedefs should be prefixed by whatever is appropriate for that type: `F` if it's a typedef of a struct, `U` if it's a typedef of a `UObject` and so on.
     * A typedef of a particular template instantiation is no longer a template, and should be prefixed accordingly, for example:
       ```c++
       typedef TArray<FMytype> FArrayOfMyTypes;